 Vlad is academically interested in statistical machine learning, focusing on the theory of emerging complexity/intelligence, approached with methods from probability theory, information theory, computer science and statistical mechanics.

 Ioan has a background in regenerative medicine, cell therapies, stem cell science and diabetes research.
 He has worked extensively on endocrine pancreatic cell differentiation, starting with his Ph.D. at the Nippon Dental University Graduate School at Tokyo, where he studied dental-derived mesenchymal stem cell differentiation into endocrine pancreatic cells, and devising an in vitro model of glucotoxicity mitigation, as a recipient of the Japanese Government MEXT Scholarship.
-During his postdoctoral years, he worked at the Center for Gene and Cellular Therapies in the Treatment of Cancer OncoGen Timisoara, part of the CAR-NK project’s stem cell group coordinated by Prof. Virgil Paunescu, and then at Titu Maiorescu University’s Cajal Institute of Medical Research and Fundeni Clinical Institue’s Center of Excellence in Translational Medicine, modelling liver-to-pancreas transdifferentiation as part of the Dia-Cure project coordinated by Prof. Sarah Ferber of Sheba Medical Center at Tel Hashomer, Israel and The Sackler School of Medicine at Tel Aviv University.
+During his postdoctoral years, he worked at the Center for Gene and Cellular Therapies in the Treatment of Cancer OncoGen Timisoara, part of the CAR-NK project’s stem cell group coordinated by Prof. Virgil Paunescu, and then at Titu Maiorescu University’s Acad.
+N. Cajal Institute of Medical Research Bucharest and Fundeni Clinical Institue’s Center of Excellence in Translational Medicine, studying the modulation of liver-to-pancreas transdifferentiation for diabetics, as part of the Dia-Cure project coordinated by Prof. Sarah Ferber of Sheba Medical Center at Tel Hashomer, Israel and The Sackler School of Medicine at Tel Aviv University.

-Ioan developed an interest in ageing research and synthetic biology, and is currently part of the Systems Biology of Aging Group’s wet lab team, working with Dr. Simona Ghenea on CRISPR-based gene editing for corroborating models of synergistic gene interaction generated through bioinformatic modeling for regulating longevity in la Caenorhabditis elegans.
+Ioan developed an interest in ageing research and synthetic biology, and is currently a member of the Systems Biology of Aging Group led by Dr. Robi Tacutu, working with CPIII Dr. Simona Ghenea on CRISPR-based gene editing for corroborating models of synergistic gene interaction generated through bioinformatic modeling for regulating longevity in la Caenorhabditis elegans.